developer-diganta/Dino/readme.md

   ## Features

   Dino offers a number of features to enhance your web experience.
 The features include:
   1. FONT SIZE: Change the font size of the web page using the various sizes available.
+(Ranging from 12px-60px)
   2. FONT STYLE: Change the font style of the web page from the selected dyslexia friendly fonts.
 Source : [https://creativemarket.com/blog/best-fonts-for-dsylexia](https://creativemarket.com/blog/best-fonts-for-dsylexia)
   3. IMAGES: Remove Images, Read out alt texts of images.
-  4. LISTEN TO THE WEB PAGE.
+  4. LISTEN TO THE WEB PAGE : Either reas out the whole page or just the selected text.
-  5. Control colors on the page.
+  5. PARAGRAPHS: Highlight paragraph border, highlight paragraph background.
-  6. Highlight links and paragraphs.
+  6. LINKS: Highlight links present on the webpage.Show borders to the links.
+  7. COLORS: Change Background color, font color
+  8. DICTIONARY: Get definition of the selected word on the webpage.
+  9. TRANSLATION: Enter the text to get translated
+  10. MAGNIFIER: Magnify/Demagnify the current webpage.
+  11. REMOVE ITALICS AND UNDERSCORE: Removes all the Italics text, underscore from the webpage.

   ## Permissions
   Permissions include tabs and active tabs which helps to manipulate the styles of the web page. **NO DATA IS USED BY US.**